byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 - Turn on an `AutoFilter` and do a FILTER-DELETE to remove all the rows in one shot.
 - Iterate through the rows, one by one, and remove those which are in the 10th or lower percentils

 Looks like either will work, but hwo does calculatiojn mode affect things?
 Well, if you go with the latter option, you will find that your PERCENTILES will update after each deletion.
-This is not hte behavior you intended.
+This is not the behavior you intended.
 You somehow want to remember the PERCENTILE value before oyu started the deletions.
 The solution then is to contorl the calculation mode again.
 Here, we are controllign things for **accuracy**.
 Our deletiojn appraihc will not work if we allow cells to update as we go.

 Pro tip: if you are deleting cells, you should pretty much never go a row, column, or cell at a time.
 Instead you should build a `Range` of cells to be deleted using `Union` and delete them in one shot using `Delete`.
 This approach is called a `UNION-DELETE` and avoids all of the issues described above.
 It's also the fatest approach since it does a single deletion.